[?] Subscribe To This Site

 (Note: The above regimens were each cited in one or more of our references listed below.
 We are not vets!
 Please consult your vet, or use at your own risk.)

 Give the full treatment.
-You need to heal the scabs AND kill the spirochete throughout the body.
+You need to heal the scabs AND kill the spirochetes throughout the body.
 Treat ALL adults in the herd if necessary.
 Recovered rabbits that have been treated can be considered cured and no longer infectious.
 Expect the vent and other lesions to heal up within 10-14 days.

 Adult Diarrhea Alert:

 Diarrhea is a definite risk whenever administering antibiotics to a rabbit.
 You should probably withhold pellets for the first couple days after administration.
 Instead, free-feed grass hay, which will reduce the rabbit's intake of calories and carbohydrates.
-The reduced energy intake will help limit the proliferation of diarrhea-causing unfriendly bacteria triggered by the die-off of normal gut bacteria from the antibiotics.
+The reduced energy intake will help limit the proliferation of diarrhea-causing unfriendly bacteria triggered by the partial die-off of normal gut bacteria from the antibiotics.

 Kits and Rabbit Syphilis: